Japanese submarine I-181: Loss

 The circumstances of I-181′s loss remain unclear.
 The Japanese garrison at Gali reported witnessing a running battle in the Vitiaz Strait off Gali on the evening of 16 January 1944 involving I-181 and an unidentified American destroyer and PT boat in which I-181 was depth-charged and sunk with the loss of all on board.
 A widely reproduced photograph often is alleged to show the wreck of I-181 aground in Kelanoa Harbour on the coast of New Guinea, leading to the assertion by some sources that she ran aground and was destroyed with the loss of all hands during the battle on 16 January 1944, but the photograph actually shows the wreckage of a large towed Japanese supply container destroyed on 24 December 1943 by the U.S. Navy PT boats PT-151 and PT-192.
 Some sources claim U.S. Navy aircraft sank I-181 in St. George's Channel on 16 January 1944.

-At 23:00 on 18 January 1944, the U.S. Navy PT boat PT-143 detected a target on radar about 27 nmi bearing 150 degrees True from Gasmata on the suuth coast of New Britain, and after closing to a range of 200 yd in limited visibility identified it as a Japanese "I-61-class" submarine.
+At 23:00 on 18 January 1944, the U.S. Navy PT boat PT-143 detected a target on radar about 27 nmi bearing 150 degrees True from Gasmata on the south coast of New Britain, and after closing to a range of 200 yd in limited visibility identified it as a Japanese "I-61-class" submarine.
 The submarine submerged and PT-143 dropped two depth charges — set to explode at a depth of 50 ft — ahead of the submarine's wake about 25 nmi bearing 150 degrees True from Gasmata.
-PT-143′s crew heard a third explosion after the two depth charges detonated,′ but found no evidence that the depth charges damaged the submarine despite searching a 5 nmi area around the location of the attack until 03:00 on 19 January 1944.
+PT-143′s crew heard a third explosion after the two depth charges detonated, but found no evidence that the depth charges damaged the submarine despite searching a 5 nmi area around the location of the attack until 03:00 on 19 January 1944.